 Our PTA (Parent teacher organisation) will invite each class to meet up in a park in the summer holidays, so that the children can get to know each other in an informal setting.
 Please keep an eye on this website for the time and date.

 The class will be split up in 2 groups to allow the children to get used to the school setting in a smaller group.
 An e-mail will be sent to you to inform you of the group.
-Please contact us if you have not received an e-mail (after checking your spam please) by 17/07/17 (July).
+Please contact us if you have not received an e-mail (after checking your spam please) by 23/07/17 (July). (originally 17th, but we are running slightly late, apologies!)

 Tuesday morning 05/09/2017 08.25 - 11.20